Non-Equilibrium Stratification in Supercritical CO2: Results

-The presence of two different propagating modes with different frequencies can be interpreted as a signature of fluid stratification in layers with different density gradients and, as a consequence, different $\beta_T$, which can be effectively measured using the described method.
-This result is particularly striking because the optical method provides integrated information throughout the thickness of the fluid.
+The presence of two distinct propagating modes at different frequencies can be interpreted as a signature of fluid stratification in layers with different density gradients and, consequently, different $\beta_T$, which can be effectively measured using the described method.
+This result is particularly striking because the optical method provides integrated information across the fluid thickness.
 Starting from the experimental values of $\beta_T$, we define two distinct volumes by choosing the separation height as the one for which averaging the theoretical values of $\beta_T$ over two vertical layers separated at that height provides average $\beta_T$'s closest to the experimental values.

-\subsection{Case 3}
+\bmhead{Case 3}

-Finally, we report the results of a third experiment under thermodynamic conditions closer to the critical point, $p$ = 7.7 MPa, $T_{\mathrm{mean}}$ = 31.1 °C, $\Delta T$ = 4 K, red thermal gradient in Fig.\ref{fig:densMap}.
-In such conditions, the density profile is drastically non-linear, and its gradient, or equivalently $\beta_T$, shows a pronounced peak across the Widom line, as visible in Fig. \ref{fig:SF3}(a.ii).
+Finally, we report the results of a third experiment under thermodynamic conditions closer to the critical point, $p$ = 7.7 MPa, $T_{\mathrm{mean}}$ = 31.1 °C, $\Delta T$ = 4 K, red thermal gradient in Fig.\ref{fig:densMap}, thus crossing the isochore line, as visible in the inset.
+In such conditions, the density profile is drastically non-linear, and its gradient, or equivalently $\beta_T$, shows a pronounced peak across the Widom line, as visible in Fig. \ref{fig:SF3}(b).
+The resulting relative variations are: $\Delta_{\mathrm{rel}}\beta_T = 459\%$, $\Delta_{\mathrm{rel}}\alpha_T = 136\%$, $\Delta_{\mathrm{rel}}\nu =15\%$.

-The resulting structure functions, reported in Fig. \ref{fig:SF3}(b), cannot be modeled neither by one propagating mode, as in equation (\ref{sf_with_1_oscillation}), nor by the sum of two propagating modes, as in equation (\ref{eq:ISF_2exp}) and an additional term is needed to obtain reasonable results from the fitting procedure, the resulting equation being similar to equation (\ref{eq:ISF_2exp}).
-In this case the fitting provides three time decays $\tau_1(q)$, $\tau_2(q)$ and $\tau_3(q)$ shown in Fig. \ref{fig:SF3}(c) and three oscillation frequencies $\Omega_1(q)$, $\Omega_2(q)$ and $\Omega_3(q)$ shown in Fig. \ref{fig:SF3}(d).
+The resulting structure functions, reported in Fig. \ref{fig:SF3}(e), can be modelled neither by one propagating mode, as in Equation (\ref{eq:sf_with_1_oscillation}), nor by the sum of two propagating modes, as in Equation (\ref{eq:ISF_2exp}).
+Using the discrete procedure of Equation (\ref{eq:ISFdisc}), three layers are required to obtain reasonable results from the fitting procedure.
+In this case the fitting provides three time decays $\tau_1(q)$, $\tau_2(q)$ and $\tau_3(q)$ shown in Fig. \ref{fig:SF3}(f) and three oscillation frequencies $\Omega_1(q)$, $\Omega_2(q)$ and $\Omega_3(q)$ shown in Fig. \ref{fig:SF3}(g).
 Since fitting becomes rather complex with such a model, fitting can be performed only for $q<q_{p,1}$.
 As visible in the graph, the time decays $\tau_1(q)$ and $\tau_3(q)$ are essentially overlapping over a wide range of wave numbers.
-The fitting of their values provides, again, an average between the thermal diffusivity and the kinematic viscosity of the fluid.
+The fitting of their values again provides an average between the thermal diffusivity and the kinematic viscosity of the fluid.